 A common mistake is to use too much grit, thinking this will increase the level of slip protection.
-It will help to a point, but the sealer durability can be compromised very quickly.
+It will help to a point, but it can compromise the sealer durability very quickly.
 This can result in the sealer itself becoming cloudy.

 When mixing polypropylene grit additives into sealers, I always recommend using a mechanical mixer (drill).
 Make sure it is a quality mixing blade designed for blending powders into liquids.
 Mix the powder into the sealer slowly and while the mixer is running.
 Avoid overdosing or adding the powder too fast, as this can lead to clumps and a cloudy sealer.

-Lastly, if you do need a higher level of grit because the sealer is going to be used in a consistently wet or slip-prone area (kitchens, entryways, or around hot tubs and pools) consider using a larger particle size.
+Lastly, if you do need a higher level of grit because the sealer is in a consistently wet or slip-prone area (kitchens, entryways, or around hot tubs and pools) consider using a larger particle size.
 Some manufacturers offer different-size polypropylene grits.

 In today’s litigious society, slip-and-fall injuries are a major source of lawsuits.
 Safety always needs to be the number one factor with any project.
 As an installer using a clear coating that can increase the potential for slips.
-It is your responsibility to work with your clients to educate them on the type of grit additives available and where and when they should be used.
+It is your responsibility to work with your clients to educate them on the type of grit additives available and where and when you should use them.

 Questions from Readers